At Hillcrest we have very high expectations for our students. Great emphasis is placed on hard work, achievement and high standards of behaviour.

 - Home Learning Programmes e.g Active learn, MyMaths, MathsWatch

-- Pupil Support – Year 7 and English Programmes e.g. LIT Programme, Ninja and Passport Maths.
+Pupil Support – Year 7 Maths and English Programmes e.g. The Lit Programme, Ninja and Passport Maths

 - Behaviour and pastoral support programmes e.g. Jamie’s Farm

 - IIAG Advisor, Education Welfare and Forward Thinking (CAMHS) support worker.

 1. Pupil Support – Teaching Additional Maths, English and Science groups, in class support, intervention groups, and training. £136,490 £128,352 £124,364

 2. Pupil Support – Curriculum Enrichment Curriculum based trips and learning off site, The Brilliant Club, Out of Hours Learning, The Accelerated Reader Programme, Library resources KS3/KS4 books, IT Dynamic Learning, Online Mathematics Programmes, Pinpoint Maths, Literacy Guides, Literacy boxes, Aim Higher activities, Mathematics new curriculum learning materials and homework support books. £69,809

 3. Pupil Support – Music Tuition Individual and small group instrumental tuition. £10,800 £6,849 £8,000

 4. Study Support and Learning to Learn Holiday revision classes, Maths Boosters, Show My Homework £1000 £1000 £1000